-Your child might be motivated by the color and pattern choices and it includes a free plush toy in a gift box you that you might use for a little extra motivation or as a reward.
+Your child might be motivated by the color and pattern choices and it includes a free plush toy in a gift box that you might use for a little extra motivation or as a reward.
 You may be surprised by your child’s response to hearing a glove, it may not even occur to them to take the glove off!
 There is a Spiderman looking fabric thumb guard pattern that could be very effective for boys.
 Superheroes don’t suck on their thumbs, right?
 Using your child’s imagination is a very effective tool for motivation or discouragement.
 We think the most appealing feature about the product is the pattern and color choices.
 Older kids may find wearing these to school a bit embarrassing.
-Most school aged kids figure out quickly what the Glovey Huggey is for and this could be embarrassing for an older child.
+Most school-aged kids figure out quickly what the Glovey Huggey is for and this could be embarrassing for an older child.
 The embarrassment of having a glove to prevent thumb sucking is often a useful deterrent for the older child anyway.

 If you can get rid of the night time habit the day time habit will fade away.
-If you are able to use the thumb sucking Glovey Huggey successfully at night (you child does not take them off or suck with it on) you should have a good chance to get over the habit during the day.
+If you are able to use the thumb sucking Glovey Huggey successfully at night (your child does not take them off or suck with it on) you should have a good chance to get over the habit during the day.